Aviation Science - Frequently Asked Questions

 - How do I apply for the Aviation Science program?

 You must apply and be admitted to the Aviation Science program before registering for any class except AVS-127: Intro to Aviation.
-Applications are due no later than four weeks prior to the term you wish to begin.
-Download the orientation and application packet.
+Applications are due no later than eight weeks prior to the term you wish to begin.
+Complete the Aviation Science Application.
 Contact email@example.com with any questions.

 - Is the price of flight training included in the tuition?